 Hobbyist beekeepers are key.
 Small-scale beekeepers are important to helping the bees.
 It is better to have 5000 beekeepers with 3 hives each than one beekeeper with 15,000 hives.
 The hobbyist beekeepers really can take close, personal care for their bees.

-Is there a part of the film that you cherish the most?
+Is there a part of MORE THAN HONEY that you cherish the most?

 The bees being bigger than us!

 Visit the MORE THAN HONEY website for more information including showtimes in your area.